-- The Special Climate Change Fund (SCCF) addresses the specific needs of developing countries.xi It was originally grant-focused but has evolved to include innovative financial instruments, such as concessional loans and equity, and can also provide weather risk insurance and reinsurance products.
-It supports a broader continuum of measures, including climate information and early warning systems, ecosystem-based solutions, and climate resilience in key sectors. - The Least Developed Countries Fund (LDCF) supports Least Developed Countries (LDCs) with grants to support adaptation.
+- The Special Climate Change Fund (SCCF) addresses the specific needs of developing countries.13 It was originally grant-focused but has evolved to include innovative financial instruments, such as concessional loans and equity.
+It can also provide weather risk insurance, and reinsurance products.
+The SCCF supports a broader continuum of measures, including climate information and early warning systems, ecosystem-based solutions, and climate resilience in key sectors. - The Least Developed Countries Fund (LDCF) assists Least Developed Countries (LDCs) with grants to support adaptation action.
 Financial support for L&D includes funding projects for climate information services networks, the L&D elements of National Adaptation Plans, early-warning systems, as well as risk transfer, risk insurance and comprehensive risk management.
-Non-economic losses, such as human mobility and the loss of territory, social, and cultural identities, seem to fall outside the scope of its mandate.

-Established under the Kyoto Protocol, but also serving the Paris Agreement, the Adaptation Fund provides grants for both adaptation and L&D activities.
+Non-economic losses-such as human mobility and the loss of territory, social, and cultural identities-seem to fall outside the scope of its mandate. - The Adaptation Fund-established under the Kyoto Protocol and serves the Paris Agreement-provides grants for both adaptation and L&D activities.
 L&D activities include preemptively strengthening resilience through risk assessments, risk prevention, climate monitoring, and early warning systems.
-Non-economic losses, such as loss of biodiversity, loss of territory, or loss of societal and cultural identities, may fall outside of the Adaptation Fund's mandate.

-The Green Climate Fund (GCF), part of the financial mechanism for the UNFCCC and Paris Agreement, is a global platform that invests in low-emission and climate-resilient development projects.
-It offers a range of instruments, including grants, loans, guarantees, equity, and results-based payments.
-In terms of L&D-related financing, it can provide grants, concessional loans, guarantees, and equity investments.^{xii} A synthesis report published by the UNFCCC Secretariat in March 2023 expands on the above, identifying existing funding arrangements for addressing and responding to L&D within and outside of the UNFCCC.^{xiii}
+Noneconomic losses, such as loss of biodiversity, loss of territory, or loss of societal and cultural identities, may fall outside of the Adaptation Fund's mandate. - The Green Climate Fund (GCF) is an operating entity of the financial mechanism for the UNFCCC and Paris Agreement.
+It is a global platform that invests in low-emission and climate-resilient development projects and offers a range of instruments, including grants, loans, guarantees, equity, and results-based payments.
+In terms of L&D-related financing, it can provide grants, concessional loans, guarantees, and equity investments.14 A March 2023 UNFCCC Secretariat synthesis report identifies existing funding arrangements for addressing and responding to L&D within and outside of the UNFCCC.15